wp-plugins/code-snippets/readme.txt

 3. Upload the contents of the zip file to the `wp-content/plugins/` folder of your WordPress installation
 4. Activate the Code Snippets plugin from 'Plugins' page.

-'Network Activating' Code Snippets through the Network Dashboard will enable a special interface for running snippets across the entire network.
+**Network Activating** Code Snippets through the Network Dashboard will enable a special interface for running snippets across the entire network.

 == Frequently Asked Questions ==

-Further documentation available on the [plugin website](http://cs.bungeshea.com/docs/).
+Further documentation available on the [plugin website](http://code-snippets.bungeshea.com/docs/).

-= Do I need to include the `&lt;?php`, `&lt;?` or `?&gt;` tags in my snippet? = No, just copy all the content inside those tags.
+= Do I need to include the `<?php`, `<?` or `?>` tags in my snippet? = No, just copy all the content inside those tags.

 = Is there a way to add a snippet but not run it right away? = Yes.
 Just add it but do not activate it yet.

+= How can I insert my snippet into the post text editor? = Snippets that you add to this plugin are not ment to be inserted into the text editor.
+Instead, they are run on your site just as if they were added to your functions.php file.

 = What do I use to write my snippets? =
-The [CodeMirror](http://codemirror.net) source-code editor will add line numbers, syntax highlighting, search, tabulate and other cool features to the code editor.
+The [CodeMirror](http://codemirror.net) source-code editor will add line numbers, syntax highlighting, bracket matching, search, tabulate and other cool features to the code editor.

+= Can I preform search and replace commands in the code editor? =

+* __Ctrl-F / Cmd-F__ : Start searching
+* __Ctrl-G / Cmd-G__ : Find next
+* __Shift-Ctrl-G / Shift-Cmd-G__ : Find previous
+* __Shift-Ctrl-F / Cmd-Option-F__ : Replace
+* __Shift-Ctrl-R / Shift-Cmd-Option-F__ : Replace all

 = Will I lose my snippets if I change the theme or upgrade WordPress? = No, the snippets are added to the WordPress database so are independent of the theme and unaffected by WordPress upgrades.